shamrm/RAGLens---Enterprise-/README.md

 ## What is included
 - `sample_500.jsonl` — sampled records (fields: id, title, text_snippet, categories).
-- `sample_500_metadata.csv` — csv with title, snippet and categories for quick review.
 - `notebooks/` — code used to sample and preprocess the dataset.

 ## Attribution